nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/chat-system/index.md

+---
+tags: ["ZCaseStudy"]
+---

-# Design A Chat System
+# Design a chat system

 A chat app performs different functions for different people.
 It is extremely important to nail down the exact requirements.
 For example, you do not want to design a system that focuses on group chat when the interviewer has one-on-one chat in mind.
 It is important to explore the feature requirements.